tillbiskup/evedata/docs/usecases.rst

 .. important::

     Potential users and contributors to these use cases should be clear about the scope of the evedata package.
-It is *not* meant to do any data processing and analysis, but rather provide the main **interface** between the the information obtained from a measurement (data, measurement, setup) and the actual data display and data processing and analysis.
+It is *not* meant to do any data processing and analysis, but rather provide the main **interface** between the the information obtained from a measurement (data, scan, setup) and the actual data display and data processing and analysis.

 Overview